SherazHussain546/GoExploree/README.md

 ## Contact and Support

-For any issues or questions, please contact the development team at support@goexploree.com
+For any issues or questions, please contact me at sherazhussainofficial1@gmail.com